Enkhist/Quads/README.rst

 ::

-   $ pip install treys
+   $ pip install Quads

 Implementation notes
 --------------------

-Treys is a Python 3 port of
+Quads is a Python 3 port of
 `Deuces <https://github.com/worldveil/deuces>`__ based on the initial work in `msaindon’s <https://github.com/msaindon/deuces>`__ fork.
 Deuces was written by `Will Drevo <http://willdrevo.com/>`__ for the MIT Pokerbots Competition.

-Treys is lightweight and fast.
+Quads is lightweight and fast.
 All lookups are done with bit arithmetic and dictionary lookups.
-That said, Treys won’t beat a C implemenation (~250k eval/s) but it is useful for situations where Python is required or where bots are allocated reasonable thinking time (human time scale).
+That said, Quads won’t beat a C implemenation (~250k eval/s) but it is useful for situations where Python is required or where bots are allocated reasonable thinking time (human time scale).

-Treys handles 5, 6, and 7 card hand lookups.
+Quads handles 5, 6, and 7 card hand lookups.
 The 6 and 7 card lookups
 are done by combinatorially evaluating the 5 card choices.

 Usage
 -----

-Treys is easy to set up and use.
+Quads is easy to set up and use.

 .. code:: python

-   >>> from treys import Card
+   >>> from Quads import Card
    >>> card = Card.new('Qh')

-Card objects are represented as integers to keep Treys performant and lightweight.
+Card objects are represented as integers to keep Quads performant and lightweight.

 Now let’s create the board and an example Texas Hold’em hand: